logicalclocks/hops-docs/docs/featurestore/integrations/guides/sagemaker.rst

 **Storing the API Key in the AWS Systems Manager Parameter Store**

-In the AWS management console ensure that your active region is the region you use for SageMaker.
+In the AWS Management Console, ensure that your active region is the region you use for SageMaker.
 Go to the *AWS Systems Manager* choose *Parameter Store* and select *Create Parameter*.
-As name enter */hopsworks/role/[MY_SAGEMAKER_ROLE]/type/api-key* replacing [MY_SAGEMAKER_ROLE]
+As name, enter */hopsworks/role/[MY_SAGEMAKER_ROLE]/type/api-key* replacing [MY_SAGEMAKER_ROLE]
 with the AWS role used by the SageMaker instance that should access the Feature Store.
 Select *Secure String* as type and create the parameter.